Are Your Senior Loved Ones Safe When Home Alone?

 The following questions may be helpful if you are concerned with the safety of an elderly family member or friend, especially one who may be showing signs of memory loss/Dementia.
 A “no” response to any of the questions should be a red flag that the senior may no longer be safe at home alone.
 If this is the case, it may be helpful to consult with an elder care professional such as a geriatric case manager, Gerontologist or Certified Senior Advisor (CSA) who can help assess the situation and offer guidance and resources.

-1. Does your loved one know how to leave the home if necessary, know where the exits are and how to use the locks?
+- Does your senior loved one know how to leave the home if necessary, know where the exits are and how to use the locks?

 If you think that a senior may be getting into the danger zone for staying alone, a professional caregiver can provide reassurance that your loved one’s needs are being taken care of and that their quality of life is being maintained.
 Caregivers can also function as the eyes and ears for family members who can’t always be available.